raphaelschwinger/cone_reconstruction/docs/project-documentation.md

 Formula Student Germany organized the first autonomous racing competition in 2017, followed by other countries in 2018.
 Formula Student (FS) is an international engineering competition where multidisciplinary student teams compete with a self-developed racecar every year.

 The main race consists of completing ten laps, as fast as possible, around an unknown track defined by small 228 × 335 mm cones.
 Blue and yellow cones distinguish the left and the right boundary, respectively.
 The track is a 500m long closed circuit, with a width of 3m, and the cones in the same boundary can be up to 5m apart.
-The track contains straights, hairpins, chicanes, multiple turns, and decreasing radius turns.[[2]](#2)
+The track contains straights, hairpins, chicanes, multiple turns, and decreasing radius turns. [[2]](#2)

-The master project "Ground Truth Generation"  is a part of the "Rosyard" project to implement a self-driving car for the Formula Student Competition.[[3]](#3)
+The master project "Ground Truth Generation"  is a part of the "Rosyard" project to implement a self-driving car for the Formula Student Competition. [[3]](#3)

----

 In order to make the vehicle race fully autonomous, the car uses two modes of operation, Simultaneous Localization and Mapping (SLAM) mode, and Localization mode. [[4]](#4)

 - In SLAM mode, the vehicle path has to be computed using the local perception sensors, and a map of the track has to be generated.
 - In Localization mode, the goal is to race as fast as possible in an already mapped track.

 As previously stated, the track is marked with cones, and only cones are considered landmarks, and other potential features are rejected.
 Cameras detect Cones that mark the racetrack to create a reconstruction of the racetrack.